Marina Kantarovich Rodríguez, LICSW she/her

 Brittany’s work is motivated and informed by her belief that every human being is deeply valuable.
 In the therapy space, this unfolds as a genuine presence that witnesses your most difficult truths with unconditional acceptance and collaborates with your inherent resources to move towards healing and growth.
-Her therapeutic approach draws from humanistic, psychodynamic, EMDR and parts work (internal family system and ego state) modalities.
+Her therapeutic approach draws from humanistic, psychodynamic, EMDR and ego state modalities.
 She utilizes these modalities in conjunction with trauma-informed and anti-oppressive frameworks.
 Brittany's background in art and creative writing lends a natural affinity for working with those engaged in creative fields.

-Brittany is not currently accepting new clients.
+Brittany is currently accepting new clients.
 She offers individual therapy for adults.
 She accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.